 Also provided are 3 auxiliary routines, DEFAULTELLIPSOID, ECC2FLAT, and

-This package is used by the MATLAB File Exchange package "Geodesic
+This package is used by the MATLAB File Exchange packages "Geodesic

 projections for an ellipsoid",

-Use GEODDOC to obtain a more detailed desciption.
+Use GEODDOC to obtain a more detailed description.